 - some dry white wine

-- Once you have the meat cut in pieces of the same size, take a large pan/bowl, season it with salt, massage it with extra virgin olive oil, add a little bit (just a little) of white wine and fresh rosemary and let it rest just 20-30 minutes, covered (I don’t want to cover it’s natural flavor, but just to add something lightly).
+- Once you have the meat cut in pieces of the same size, take a large pan/bowl, season it with salt, massage it with extra virgin olive oil, add a little bit (just a little) of white wine and fresh rosemary and let it rest just 30-60 minutes, covered with foil (I don’t want to remove it’s natural flavor, but just to add something extra just lightly).
 Cut also the potatoes in slices of the same size, and put it in cold water.

 - Take a large oven pan, grease it with extra virgin olive oil, and place the potatoes all over it (drain them from water first).
 Then place the meat over the potatoes, with also the 2 cloves of garlic and a good amount of fresh rosemary (as in the photo).
-Pour some white wine over the pieces of meat, and another drizzle of extra virgin olive oil.
+I suggest to add also some knobs of butter over the pieces of meat, or olive oil if you prefer.

-- Enjoy with a good wine, and if you want the sauces I mentioned above 🙂
+- Enjoy with a good wine, and if you want with the sauces I mentioned above 🙂

 Meat: goat kid from a local farmer